danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

         self.close()
 ```

-Alternatively, we could consider using type annotations to mark up `read()`, but
+Alternatively, we could consider conveying this using type annotations `read()`,
-seems wiser to wait until type annotations become more established in the SciPy
+but seems wiser to wait until type annotations become more established in the
-ecosystem in general.
+SciPy ecosystem in general.

 There is a strict one-to-one mapping between a given Reader class and its
 container.
 There is no way to override the container at ``__init__`` time.
 This